Greater Valparaíso

-Greater Valparaíso (Gran Valparaíso) is the second largest metropolitan area in Chile, after Greater Santiago.
+Greater Valparaíso (Gran Valparaíso) is the third largest metropolitan area in Chile, after the Greater Concepción and Greater Santiago.
 It takes this name after the city of Valparaíso, the oldest city of the group and the most important harbour in Chile.
 Its total population is 979,127 at the 2012 census, with an area of 401.6 square kilometers.

 Major cities

 The agglomeration is composed of several communes (comunas), and each is governed by its respective municipality: